 As I found many interesting planes on the way, I've decided to do a little overview of what I found and liked.
 Btw, if you are starting with the homebuilt airplanes, check following links:

 Interesting modern construction resembling the SPAD S.XIII.
 It was calculated for some basic aerobatics (+6, -4.75 g).
 It's all wood and plans are available!
+The disadvantage is a limited pilot weight, if you are heavier than about 80 kg, you are out of game or at least the engine mount needs to be extended to fix the center of gravity.

 I really fell in love with this aircraft.
 It's an open cockpit biplane with a really nice and simple riveted construction and folding wings.
 They sell kits, but no plans.
 Building from scratch would be quite cheap, but the kit is expensive for what it offers...